 (This article really does put the ‘long’ in ‘long-form’ so get comfy.)

-If you’re a woman and look a bit like me, potentially quite a few have called you a “lezza” or some other homosexual slur.
+If you’re a woman, and you look a bit like me, quite a few folks may have called you a “lezza” (or some other gay slur).

-As heterosexuals, we’re pretty used to being the default
+As heterosexuals, we’re used to being the default.

-It’s sort of the same if you’re white/born male/financially stable/able-bodied/neurotypical.
+It’s sort of the same if you’re white/born male/financially stable/able-bodied/neurotypical blah blah.

-I’m a white heterosexual who identifies as her biological sex, so I know that those things afford me certain privileges.
+I am white and straight and I identify as my biological sex, so I know that those things afford me certain privileges.

-Heterosexuals are comfy knowing that they’re the perceived standard.
+Heterosexuals are comfy knowing that they’re the standard.